thymeleaf/thymeleaf-docs/docs/tutorials/3.1/usingthymeleaf.md

 This is the list of our products:

    - Apricots.
 Price: 1.12 EUR/kg

    - Bananas.
 Price: 1.78 EUR/kg

    - Apples.
 Price: 0.85 EUR/kg

    - Watermelon.
 Price: 1.91 EUR/kg

 Thanks,
   The Thymeleaf Shop
 ```

+Note that `[# th:each="..."]` and `[/]` each occupy their own line in the template, and the
+newline at the end of each of those lines is part of the surrounding text and is therefore included
+in the output.
+This means the `[# ...]` line contributes an extra blank line before the first item,
+each iteration boundary contributes a blank line between items, and the `[/]` line contributes an
+extra blank line before "Thanks,".
+If compact output is needed, the tags can be placed at the end
+of adjacent content lines rather than on lines of their own.

 And another example in `JAVASCRIPT` template mode, a `greeter.js` file, we
 process as a textual template and which result we call from our HTML pages.
 Note